-Engaging as many users as possible in your email campaigns shouldn’t be your A-list task.
-What is much more important is keeping a mailing list clean; in this way, you will create a healthy environment in your outbox.
+Engaging as many users as possible with your email campaigns shouldn’t be your biggest priority.
+What is much more important is keeping your mailing list clean; in this way, you will create a healthy environment in your outbox.
 Read on to find out how you can manage your mailing list to make it sparkling clean.

 What is mailing list cleaning?

-Mailing list cleaning, or hygiene, as frequently called, is the process of regularly purging outdated, inactive, or invalid email addresses.
-However, this is not only about removing email addresses which pollute the mailing list, but also about being responsive to your subscribers’ preferences.
+Mailing list cleaning, or hygiene, as it is frequently called, is the process of regularly purging outdated, inactive, or invalid email addresses.
+However, this is not only about removing email addresses that pollute the mailing list, but also about being responsive to your subscribers’ preferences.

 Mailing list hygiene matters

-It does require some time and effort to clean your mailing list; what is more, it brings many benefits, such as
+It does require some time and effort to clean your mailing list; what’s more, it brings many benefits, such as

 - Fewer spam trap hits

-Spam traps are addresses which have been created by filtering companies and blacklist administrators to exclude spammers.
-Hitting such spam traps is a signal for mailbox providers that a mailing list is of poor quality.
+Spam traps are addresses that have been created by filtering companies and blacklist administrators to exclude spammers.
+Hitting spam traps is a signal for mailbox providers that a mailing list is of poor quality.

 - Lower bounce rate